garfielder/notes/TechDoc.md

     * SC just check the adderss in linked reigsters to see whehter matched.
 * One rule for atomic operation
   * At any time, there is only one processor that can take the bus (or lock the bus)
-  * Gain perforce by caching  lock variable and reduce write invalidate.
+  * Gain perforce by caching  lock variable and reduce write invalidate

+### Memory Conherence Model